Skip to main content

 • Waiting until Medicare deadlines are close.
 SHIP appointments can fill during busy seasons.

 • Assuming a family caregiver can be paid right away.
 Caregiver pay depends on program rules, care plans, and role limits.
-Our family caregiver pay guide explains the main Illinois paths.

 • Replacing Medicaid steps with AAA calls.
 AAAs can guide you, but Medicaid and SNAP still use DHS and ABE rules.

-What to do if you are denied, delayed, or overwhelmed
+What to do if denied, delayed, or overwhelmed

-Start by asking for the reason in plain words.
+Ask for the reason in plain words.
 Then ask what proof, form, or appeal step is missing.
-If the issue is about Medicaid, SNAP, or cash help, use DHS channels and keep copies of every notice.
+Write down the worker’s name, date, office, and next deadline.

-For Medicare bills or plan problems, ask SHIP to review the notice before you miss an appeal deadline.
-For long-term care or assisted living questions, our assisted living guide explains Medicaid-related options that may matter.
+For SNAP, cash, or medical benefits, use DHS channels and keep copies of every notice.
+For Medicare bills or plan problems, ask SHIP to review the notice before you miss an appeal date.
+For long-term care or assisted living questions, our assisted living guide explains Illinois Medicaid-related paths that may matter.

-If taxes are causing hardship, the property tax guide can help homeowners check senior exemptions while the AAA handles aging-service referrals.
+If property taxes are causing hardship, the property tax guide can help homeowners check senior exemptions while the AAA handles aging-service referrals.

 • For another state: Use the federal Eldercare Locator when the older adult lives outside Illinois.